ArtskydJ/music-room-site/README.md

 - [x] shorten test files, preferably find non-copyrighted material
 - [ ] https://www.npmjs.com/package/album-cover
 - [x] create the overview rooms page
+- [ ] create a landing page that explains what music-room is
+- [ ] get a name other than 'music-room'